Why Does Menopause Cause Weight Gain?

 What to do:

-- 150 minutes per week of moderate cardio (brisk walking, swimming, cycling)
+- 150 minutes per week of moderate cardio (brisk walking, swimming, cycling, low-impact options ideal if joint pain is limiting higher-impact activity)

 - Or 75 minutes of vigorous cardio (jogging, HIIT)